 It’s an ill-informed response at best; at worst it is dangerous and destructive (and not only to the person being so dismissive).

 Having nothing to hide implies the only things worth keeping private are embarrassing, awkward or humiliating.
-Why would any individual want to hide a perfectly acceptable activity?
+Why would any individual want to hide a perfectly acceptable activity, the argument goes.

 But the proper response – and now, a recent ruling by Canada’s Supreme Court – puts it another way: it’s not about having something to hide, it’s about having something of value worth protecting, worth controlling.